cakephp/docs/en/installation/advanced-installation.rst

 Pretty URLs and Lighttpd
 ========================

-While lighttpd features a rewrite module, it is not an equivalent of Apache's mod\_rewrite.
+While Lighttpd features a rewrite module, it is not an equivalent of Apache's mod\_rewrite.
 To get 'pretty URLs' while using Lighty, you have two options.
 Option one is using mod\_rewrite, the second one is by using a LUA script and mod\_magnet.